raitonoberu/sptlrx/README.md

 4. Scroll down to the `Request Headers`, right click the `cookie` field and select `Copy value`.
 5. Paste it to your config.

-You can also set the `SPOTIFY_COOKIE` enviroment variable or pass the `--cookie` flag.
+You can also set the `SPOTIFY_COOKIE` environment variable or pass the `--cookie` flag.

 **TREAT YOUR COOKIE LIKE A PASSWORD AND NEVER SHARE IT**